MFP Wins Eight 1st-Place Awards in 2023 SPJ Diamond Awards

 Reporter Kayode Crown, last year’s Diamond Journalist of the Year in this contest, won two first-place awards in the SPJ contest.
 He won the first-place environmental reporting award for his coverage of the Jackson water crisis, some of which The Guardian co-published, as well as first place for business reporting for several enterprise pieces, including this one.
 “Writer Kayode Crown provides a regular supply of well-written, well-sourced, well-documented and well-illustrated work to put a spotlight on issues important to Mississippi and surrounding states,” judges wrote about his work.

 Pittman was named a finalist for enterprise/in-depth reporting for his three-part series on the Christian dominionist movement in the state and across the U.S., and its connection to the Dobbs abortion case in Mississippi.
-The work was among the earliest journalism in the nation about the radical dominionist movement.
+The work was among the first journalism in the nation to take an in-depth look at the radical dominionist movement’s role in the Dobbs case.

 Freelance writer Grace Marion won the Diamond award for feature writing for her piece on how race played into the upkeep and funding of two parks in Batesville, Miss., with judges calling it “a feature with real purpose.”
 The judges wrote: “This writer makes the reader care about the issues surrounding Patton Lane Park by digging into the subject from multiple angles.
 The story succeeds by including historical context, diverse sources, local government meetings and beautiful images that support the story.”